RosarioH/Udacity-Logs-Analysis-Tool/README.md

 * `analysis_reporting_tool.py` - The Python program that connects to the PostgreSQL database, executes the SQL queries and displays the results.
+* `newsdata.zip` - SQL News data that you'll be connecting to.
 * `Analysis  tool output.txt`- Plain text file that is a copy of what your program printed out.
 * `README.md` - Read me file.

 ## How to Run the Project

 Download the project zip file to your computer and unzip the file.
 Or clone this repository to your desktop.

+### Dowmload the data

+You will need to unzip this file after downloading it.
+The file inside is called newsdata.sql.
+Put this file into the vagrant directory, which is shared with your virtual machine.

 Open the text-based interface for your operating system (e.g. the terminal window in Linux, the command prompt in Windows) and navigate to the project